Aston Villa F.C.: Stadium

 Aston Villa's current home venue is Villa Park; the team previously played at Aston Park (1874–1876) and Wellington Road (1876–1897).
 Villa Park is the largest football stadium in the English Midlands, and the eighth largest stadium in England.
-It has hosted 16 England internationals at senior level, the first in 1899, and the most recent in 2005.
+It has hosted 16 England internationals at senior level, the first in 1899, and the most recent in 2025.
 Thus, it was the first English ground to stage international football in three different centuries.
 Villa Park is the most used stadium in FA Cup semi-final history, having hosted 55 semi-finals.
 In 2022, the club announced plans to rebuild the North Stand and part of the Trinity Road stand, which will take the maximum capacity over 50,000.

 The current training ground is located at Bodymoor Heath near Kingsbury in north Warwickshire, the site for which was purchased by former chairman Doug Ellis in the early 1970s from a local farmer.
 Although Bodymoor Heath was state-of-the-art in the 1970s, by the late 1990s the facilities had started to look dated.
 In November 2005, Ellis and Aston Villa plc announced a state of the art £13 million redevelopment of Bodymoor in two phases.
 The new training ground was officially unveiled on 6 May 2007, by then manager Martin O'Neill, then-team captain Gareth Barry and 1982 European Cup winning team captain Dennis Mortimer, with the Aston Villa squad moving in for the 2007–08 season.

 It was announced on 6 August 2014, that Villa Park would appear in the FIFA video game from FIFA 15, with all other Premier League stadiums also fully licensed from this game onwards.
 Aston Villa operates under the guidance of the Safety Advisory Group (SAG), which is responsible for issuing safety certificates for matches held at Villa Park, taking into account both physical and security considerations.
 In 2023, ahead of a UEFA Europa Conference League match against Legia Warsaw, away supporters were barred from attending following clashes outside the stadium.
-Similarly, in November 2025, fans of Maccabi Tel Aviv F.C. were prohibited from attending a scheduled UEFA Europa League match at Villa Park due to security concerns and fears of potential pro-Palestinian protests, according to reports citing local police and safety officials.
+Similarly, in November 2025, fans of Maccabi Tel Aviv were prohibited from attending a scheduled UEFA Europa League match at Villa Park, mainly due to the threat of violence by Maccabi fans.